Make Visual Novels Romance Shader Pack

 The parameterized Bokeh effects (CreateBokeh and ColorBokeh) have specific requirements for their parameters.

-- Amount, density, and speed need to be floats(numbers with decimals, eg. 1.0, 10.0, 100.0)
+- Amount and density need to be floats(numbers with decimals, eg. 1.0, 10.0, 100.0)

 - The "Mode" refers to the blending mode.
 See this bit in the documentation on available blending modes.